DeeEmm/DIY-Dyno/README.md

 # DIY-Dyno
-Dyno control and acquisition based on ESP32
+Dyno control and data acquisition based on ESP32 and load cell